benjamin-asr/benjamin-asr.github.io/docs/Quick-Start-Guide.md

 #### 1. Decide on Your Wordlist: `0-20 mins`
-First you need to decide if you want to train a full model(takes about a week to record all the required samples) or just a demo model(less than an hour).
+First decide if you want to train a full model(takes about a week to record all the required samples) or a demo model(less than an hour).
 If you are a new user, it is recommended to start with a demo model to checkout the accuracy and get an idea of the whole process.

 - **Demo Case:** Keep all the numbers from zero to nine, remove all other words in the vocabulary. `2 mins`
 - **Default Case:** No changes need to be made. `0 min`